GraceAgony/movies-list/README.md

 and Views subscribed to this event respond to it by updating their state.
 The <App /> component is signed for changes to the repository and invokes actions and passes
 the data to all the child components via props.
+Use Mocha and Chai to write tests.

+# To run test
+* npm run test